AaronChelvan/file_encrypter/README.md

 ### Encryption
 `python3 encrypt.py encrypt FILE_NAME PASSWORD`

-The encrypted file consists of: the hashed password, the IV, and encrypted data.
-All 3 of those are appended together in that order.
+The encrypted file is a JSON file consisting of: the hashed password, the IV, the salt used for generating the key, and the encrypted data.

 ### Decryption
 `python3 encrypt.py decrypt FILE_NAME PASSWORD`